tinyclub/linux-lab/README.md

     $ tools/docker/rm-all
     $ tools/docker/run linux-lab

-### How to exit qemu

-* Serial Port Console: Exit with 'CTRL+A X'
-* Curses based Graphic: Exit with 'ESC+2 quit' Or 'ALT+2 quit'
-* X based Graphic: Exit with 'CTRL+ALT+2 quit'

-### How to work in fullscreen mode
+### 6.3.6 How to work in fullscreen mode

 Open the left sidebar, press the 'Fullscreen' button.

-### How to record video
+### 6.3.7 How to record video

 * Enable recording

     Open the left sidebar, press the 'Settings' button, config 'File/Title/Author/Category/Tags/Description' and enable the 'Record Screen' option.

 * Start recording

     Press the 'Connect' button.

 * Stop recording

     Press the 'Disconnect' button.

 * Replay recorded video

     Press the 'Play' button.

 * Share it

     Videos are stored in 'cloud-lab/recordings', share it with help from [showdesk.io](http://showdesk.io/post).

-### Linux Lab not response
+### 6.3.8 Linux Lab not response

 The VNC connection may hang for some unknown reasons and therefore Linux Lab may not response sometimes, to restore it, please press the flush button of web browser or re-connect after explicitly disconnect.

-### Language input switch shortcuts

-In order to switch English/Chinese input method, please use 'CTRL+s' shortcuts, it is used instead of 'CTRL+space' to avoid conflicts with local system.
+### 6.3.9 VNC login fails with wrong password

+VNC login fails while using mismatched password, to fix up such issue, please clean up all and rerun it:

+    $ tools/docker/clean linux-lab
+    $ tools/docker/rerun linux-lab

+### 6.3.10 Ubuntu Snap Issues

+Users report many snap issues, please use apt-get instead:

+  * users can not be added to docker group and break non-root operation.
+  * snap service exhausts the /dev/loop devices and break mount operation.

+## 6.4 Lab Issues

-### No working init found
+### 6.4.1 No working init found

 This means the rootfs.ext2 image may be broken, please remove it and try `make boot` again, for example: